AidenKerr/genetic-v2/README.md

 These are things I intend to fix or implement

 * Fitness is calculated before mutations
-* There is some weirdness regarding the death situation that I need to explore.
 * Data analysis screens (eg fitness over time)